 LICENSE MANAGEMENT The FLM also allows transfer of a license from one machine to another should this be required.
-Just go to the Licensed Products page of the FLM and click the Revoke License button for the OFX pack.
+Just go to the Licensed Products page of the FLM and click the Revoke License button for the DVO.
 The license file on the local machine will be destroyed and the Activation ID recharged so that the license can be deployed elsewhere.
 Simply follow the License Deployment steps above on the new machine.
+Much like the license deployment workflow, the FLM also supports offline license revocation.
+To revoke an offline license, follow the steps above, however on this occasion you will be asked to save a license revoke file which can be hand carried to an online FLM instance.
+Within the online FLM, select Air Gap licensing, choose Revoke License from the License Action dropdown, click submit and browse to the revoke .lix file, the license entitlement will then be returned to the license server and available for deployment elsewhere using the License Deployment workflow above.

 TROUBLESHOOTING ISSUE SYMPTOMS ACTION Error revoking license When attempting to deploy a new Activation ID I get a dialogue box telling me "Residual license found.
 Do you want to revoke this license", I click Yes and am informed the force revocation has been successful, however when I attempt to deploy the Activation ID again, I see the same message.
 This happens when the FLM doesn't have permissions to delete the existing encrypted licencing information from the host machine.
-To work around this, please browse to: Windows - C:\ProgramData\Reprise\digitalvis Mac - /Library/Application Support/Reprise/digitalvis and rename the existing dvo_collection directory to dvo_collection_old.
+To work around this, please browse to: Windows - C:\ProgramData\Reprise\digitalvis Mac - /Library/Application Support/Reprise/digitalvis and rename the existing aex_dvo directory to aex_dvoold.
 Once done, return to the FLM and apply the activation ID again - this time you should receive an 'Activation Successful' message.
-You can now delete the dvo_collection_old directory.
-Lack of response in Resolve 18 When I upgraded to version 18.1.4, I noticed that there was no effect displayed after applying the DVOs, and adjusting any parameters had no effect either.
-Even after rendering, there was no effect.
-When I reverted back to version 17, the effects were able to appear.
-BlackMagic made a change to Alpha Channel handling in Resolve 18 which stops the DVO effects being applied.
-We'll be releasing a new DVO installer soon which includes the fix for this.
-In the meantime, please copy the dvo.config included in the OFX DVO Installer package to the relevant path below, overwriting the existing file.
-Windows - C:\ProgramData\Digital Vision\Ofx Mac - /Library/Application Support/Digital Vision/Ofx Linux - /opt/digitalvision/ofx

-ISSUE SYMPTOMS ACTION FLM error - Unable to extract assets When attempting to launch the FLM I get an error stating that it is unable to extract assets and the FLM doesn't launch This error occurs when one of the FLM asset files present within the installation location is unable to be read for some reason, generally caused by some form of corruption.
-The quick fix is to browse to: Windows - C:\Filmworkz MAC - /Users/Shared/Filmworkz and rename the FLM directory to FLM_old.
-Once done, re-launch the FLM and the FLM directory will be recreated with a new copy of the assets.
-You can now delete the FLM_old directory.
+You can now delete the renamed directory instance.
+FLM error - Unable to extract assets When attempting to launch the FLM I get an error stating that it is unable to extract assets and the FLM doesn't launch This error occurs when the license file is locked, usually because the DVO tools are accessing it.
+Please close either After Effects or Premiere and restart the FLM.
 FLM won't launch on Mac When attempting to open the FLM on my Mac I get an 'Unable to open application' error.
 Pressing the CTRL key while clicking on the application icon opens a context menu; while still holding the CTRL key, click Open from the context menu and the application will launch.
-If you have any questions or any issues installing or using the DVOs, feel free to reach out to us by emailing getstarted@filmworkz.com.
-Be sure to join the Filmworkz Forum for the latest discussions and top tips around our products.
-Filmworkz Forum
+If you have any questions or any issues installing or using the DVOs, just ask Juno!

 WANNA KNOW Output Description: Output De

-FORUM
+JUNO

 WEBSITE

 SALES